Maikon/personal_blog/_posts/2014-05-30-managing-dependencies.md

 ---
 layout: post
-title: "Managing Dependencies."
+title: "Managing Dependencies"
-category: post
+category: blog
+tag:
+- software design
+- dependencies
 ---

 It's the end of week 1 of my apprenticeship but only day 4 (monday was bank holiday) and it's been an exciting first week.
 Being surrounded by 3 very good developers has helped me learn an incredible amount of things.
 Pairing with each one of them helps me learn new things, as each of them have their own unique style and approach.
 Of course with Jim acting as our mentor, there's some common practise in the things we learn but I got some great feedback this week from both Daniel and Uku.